top of page

 - to the tune “The Washing Stream"

-written by: Su Shi (1084)
+Chinese original: Su Shi (1084)

-En. revision by: Julia Min (2023)
+English version: Julia Min (2023)

-Embracing the river banks in drifting smoke. -
+Embracing the riverbanks in drifting smoke.

 River Luo feeds into River Huai in vast folds.